Twain–Ament indemnities controversy: Ament's attitude and actions

 While Ament through his own personal initiative was able to rescue the ABCFM missionaries at Tungchow, there was still significant loss of lives.
 Thirteen ABCFM adult missionaries and five children were killed by the Boxers.
 Included were Mary Susan Morrill (born 1863 in Portland, Maine) and Annie Allender Gould, were among the eleven foreign missionaries, four children, and about fifty Chinese Christians killed in Baoding from 30 June 1900.
 Additionally, there was much damage to ABCFM property.
-The ABCFM Mission compound was razed, as was the Emily Ament Memorial School (named in honour of Ament's daughter) on Sixth Street, Peking.
+The ABCFM Mission compound was razed, as was the Emily Ament Memorial School (named in honor of Ament's daughter) on Sixth Street, Peking.
 Ament estimated that by the end of July 1900 that losses for the ABCFM Peking station was about $71,000 gold.

 Occupation of the Mongolian Fu

-On 11 August 1900, Ament indicated in a letter to his wife, that:
+On 11 August 1900, Ament indicated in a letter to his wife that:

 Ament was able to occupy the Mongolian Fu, a suspected Boxer headquarters adjacent to the ABCFM chapel, by 20 August 1900.
 Ament was able to write to his wife: